wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/5-secure-session-hosts.md

 ## Enable endpoint protection by using Microsoft Defender for Endpoint

 To help secure a company's endpoints, we recommend that you configure Microsoft Defender for Endpoint.
-It was previously known as Microsoft Defender for Endpoint.
+It was previously known as Windows Defender for Endpoint.
 Microsoft Defender for Endpoint is typically used on-premises but can also be used in a virtual desktop infrastructure (VDI) environment.

 To deploy Microsoft Defender for Endpoint on your Azure Virtual Desktop VMs, enroll the VMs into Azure Security Center.
 Security Center provides a license as part of its standard offering.